Willie Mays: Special honors, media appearances

-Mays has met with United States Presidents.
-During Gerald Ford's administration in 1976, he was invited to the White House state dinner honoring Queen Elizabeth II, whom Mays met.
+Mays met with several United States presidents.
+During Gerald Ford's administration in 1976, he was invited to the White House state dinner honoring Queen Elizabeth II.
 He was the Tee Ball Commissioner at the 2006 White House Tee Ball Initiative on July 30, 2006, during George W. Bush's presidency.
 On July 14, 2009, he accompanied Barack Obama to St. Louis aboard Air Force One for that year's All-Star Game.
 Six years later, Obama honored Mays with the Presidential Medal of Freedom.

 In September 2017, Major League Baseball renamed the World Series MVP Award the Willie Mays World Series MVP Award.
-Though Mays never went to college, he has been awarded honorary degrees by Yale University, Dartmouth College, and San Francisco State University.
+Though Mays never went to college, he was awarded honorary degrees by Yale University, Dartmouth College, and San Francisco State University.

-Mays has made many appearances on film and television.
+Mays made many appearances on film and television.
 He made multiple appearances as the mystery guest on the long-running game show What's My Line?
 Through a friendship with Tony Owen and Donna Reed, he was able to appear in three episodes of The Donna Reed Show.
 During the 1960s, he appeared on shows including The Dating Game and Bewitched.
 NBC-TV aired an hour-long documentary titled A Man Named Mays in 1963, telling the story of the ballplayer's life.
 In 1972, Mays voiced himself in the animated fictional special Willie Mays and the Say-Hey Kid, produced by Rankin/Bass Productions.
 Charles M. Schulz's comic strip Peanuts mentioned Mays numerous times.
-The plot of the Star Trek: Deep Space Nine episode "In the Cards" (aired 1997, story set in 2373) centers around the son of Captain Sisko (a noted baseball aficionado) attempting to obtain as a gift for his father a vintage 1951 Willie Mays rookie card.
+The plot of the Star Trek: Deep Space Nine episode "In the Cards" (aired 1997, story set in 2373) centers on the son of Captain Sisko (a noted baseball aficionado) attempting to obtain as a gift for his father a vintage 1951 Willie Mays rookie card.

 Many popular songs reference Mays.
-The Treniers recorded the most famous one—"Say Hey (The Willie Mays Song)"—in 1954, with Mays himself participating in the recording.
+In 1954, The Treniers recorded their famous song "Say Hey (The Willie Mays Song)" in whose recording Mays himself participated.
 "Centerfield" by John Fogerty, which is often played at major and minor league stadiums, mentions Mays, Cobb, and DiMaggio.
-Others mentioning him include "I Shall Be Free" by Bob Dylan, "Talkin' Baseball (Willie, Mickey & The Duke)" by Terry Cashman, which refers to the three great New York City center fielders of the 1950s, and "Willie Mays is Up at Bat" by Chuck Prophet and Kurt Lipschutz.
+Another well-known song which mentions Mays is "Talkin' Baseball (Willie, Mickey & The Duke)" by Terry Cashman (1981), which refers to the three great New York City center fielders of the 1950s.
+Furthermore, Mays is mentioned in “I Shall Be Free” by Bob Dylan, released on The Freewheelin’ Bob Dylan in 1963.

-Willie Mays appeared as himself in the animated feature Willie Mays and the Say-Hey Kid, which was broadcast in 1972-1973 as part of The ABC Saturday Superstar Movie show.